Condor - Hanan Pacha Guardian

 This is the part that most frameworks miss.
 They treat relationship friction as a communication problem or a values mismatch that good effort can resolve.
 Soul age theory suggests something more foundational: some gaps exist because one person is living in a chapter the other has not reached yet, or has already moved through.
 That is not a tragedy.
 It is just the actual terrain.

-Western psychology tends to read relationship friction as a problem to diagnose and fix – communication styles, attachment patterns, childhood conditioning.
+Western psychology tends to read relationship friction as a problem to identify and fix – communication styles, attachment patterns, childhood conditioning.
 These are real.
-But the Condor’s perspective adds a dimension that psychological frameworks rarely reach: two people in the same relationship may be at genuinely different points in a very long journey, and the friction between them is not a malfunction.
+But the Condor‘s perspective adds a dimension that psychological frameworks rarely reach: two people in the same relationship may be at genuinely different points in a very long journey, and the friction between them is not a malfunction.
 It is the natural result of two souls in different chapters of the same curriculum.

 One has not yet reached where the other is standing.
 The other has forgotten what it felt like to be where the first one is now.
 The Condor sees both of these things simultaneously, without judgment.
 It does not ask who is more evolved.
 It asks what each soul is here to learn – and whether this particular relationship is part of that learning for both of them, or only for one.